 Central monitoring station operators are then able to see the footage right away and determine whether the trigger is a false alarm or worthy of a police dispatch.
 Conventional alarm systems might detect the tripping of an alarm sensor, but they can’t confirm the cause.
-With more information at their disposal, law enforcement and alarm owners can implement a safer plan of action when an alarm is activated, and that’s where video verification comes in.
+With more information at their disposal, law enforcement and alarm owners can implement a safer plan of action upon alarm activation, and that’s where video verification comes in.

 Why is Video Verification So Valuable?

 - Reduced False Alarms – Businesses paying for monitored alarm systems want the fastest police response available.
 However, in areas with a high false alarm rate, some law enforcement agencies employ what is called a Verified Response Protocol.
 Without confirmation of an actual crime, authorities may not dispatch to your property.
 However, a video verified alarm system allows station dispatchers to confirm via video, while a break-in is in progress.
 Reducing costly false alarms regarding cost and precious response time from authorities.

 Increased Apprehension Rates – A significantly faster response means more arrests for police and less success for burglars.
 Video verification systems also capture video before, during, and after a break-in.
 This feature provides valuable evidence and real-time information for police.
 Meanwhile, central monitoring station operators can monitor video silently and alert police without ever letting the intruder know that they’re in for trouble.

 Around-the-Clock Operator Support – As with any security system from Safe Systems, highly-trained personnel monitor subscriber accounts from our Central Station in Colorado 24/7/365.